-I. The State/UT/District will submit a consolidated proposal for 2nd tranche along with modified checklist A, B and C, to the Ministry, only after utilizing 60 per cent of total fund available with the State
+I. The State/UT/District will submit a consolidated proposal for 2nd tranche along with modified checklist A, B and C, to the Ministry, only after utilizing 75 percent of total fund available with the State

 - as a whole and compliance of the prerequisites as laid down under Mahatma Gandhi NREGA. - II.
 A certificate stating that no programme fund has been diverted during the FY is required to be given.
 It should also be certified that there has been no embezzlement or misappropriation of funds under Mahatma Gandhi NREGA and in cases where this has happened; adequate steps have been taken to punish the guilty and recover the embezzled or misappropriated amount. - III.
 In case State becomes eligible for release of 2nd tranche after 30th September in a FY, the State will submit a certificate stating that Audit Reports (AR) and Utilisation Certificates (UCs) from all the districts in the State have been received and found to be in order in all respects.
 A consolidated Audit Report will also be submitted with the proposal. - IV.
-If there are pending liabilities at the end of the previous financial year, the same should be reflected as liability in the balance sheet of the Audit Report of the previous financial year. - V. Advance State share or loans taken by the State may also be reflected as pending liability in the Utilisation Certificate attached to the proposal. - VI.
+If there are pending liabilities at the end of the previous financial year, the same should be reflected as liability in the balance sheet of the Audit Report of the previous financial year. - V. Advance State share or loans taken by the State may also be reflected as pending liability in the Utilisation Certificate and balance sheet attached to the proposal. - VI.
 A certificate stating that all pending audit observations by the auditor have been complied with should be provided along with the fund release proposal. - VII.
-Detailed Action Taken Report on the complaints forwarded to the State. - VIII.
-The Check list on prerequisites/documents for release of 2nd Tranche of Central share (Annexure -27 of the Operational Guidelines, 2013).
+The Check list on prerequisites/documents for release of 2nd Tranche of Central share (Annexure -27 of the Operational Guidelines, 2013). - VIII.
+States/UTs may share Utilization certificate for unskilled wages in Category wise manner (i.e. SC, ST and Other beneficiaries).